eclipse/mita/readme.md

 There are two ways you can extend Mita:

 1. _Provide or extend a Mita platform_: to run Mita on a particular device, we need a `platform` which describes this device.
 For details of how to build such a platform, check out _platform integrator guide_ (TBD).
-2. _Extend the core language itself_: Mita is a programming langauge in its infancy.
+2. _Extend the core language itself_: Mita is a programming language in its infancy.
 If you want to help build it, please find and file bug reports, or better yet provide a PR to fix it.

 ### Setting up developer workspace
 1. Download the the <a href="https://wiki.eclipse.org/Eclipse_Oomph_Installer" target="_blank">Oomph Eclipse Installer</a>